NagarjunaBogem/OnlineSampleTest/README.md

 The iOS project does the same thing that the Android one, but for iOS (obviously).

 Finally, the Liblinphone project contains the native libraries built by linphone-sdk.

+How To Run:

+- Added a zip file of the project, before run please un-zip and run it in VS.